 According to smart-cre, real estate is responsible for more than 40% of global energy consumption and 30% of greenhouse gas emissions.
 Most of these resources are consumed during the operating phase of buildings.
 As a result of material production and demolition, construction and demolition are responsible for large amounts of waste and pollution.

 So, we acknowledge that commercial real estate has a powerful role to play in reshaping our collective environment.
-By making intelligent, sustainable design choices, green commercial buildings can reduce carbon emissions, improve air and water quality, and foster healthier and happier communities.
+By making intelligent, sustainable design choices, green commercial buildings can reduce and be carbon-neutral commercial properties, improve air and water quality, and foster healthier and happier communities.

 Through energy efficiency upgrades and renewable technologies, building owners have the opportunity to significantly improve their environmental footprint while generating economic savings over time due to lower operating costs.
 With increased public awareness about the importance of corporate sustainability and responsible environmental practices, the power of green is transforming commercial real estate.